 – advice on grant applications

-Auto Italia continues to support and host A/WA, an association of 250 artists and creative workers and an ongoing series of talks, screenings, seminars, reading groups, workshops and critical feedback sessions, conceived as a forum for peer exchange.
+Auto Italia supports and hosts A/WA, an association of 250 artists and creative workers and an ongoing series of talks, screenings, seminars, reading groups, workshops and critical feedback sessions, conceived as a forum for peer exchange.
 A/WA offers a support network for associates and enables self-organised learning, professional development and critical dialogue.
+Art/Work Association’s current programme of work is supported through Arts Council England Grants for the Arts.More information about the group and details of upcoming sessions organised as part of A/WA’s programme are detailed at www.artworkassociation.org.